10 Tips To Fight Sleep Deprivation as a Nurse

 That being said, as a Registered Nurse (RN) getting a full amount of sleep can be hard due to the constant and rigorous schedules they must endure.
-This is especially true for those who work swing shifts, rotating shifts or night shifts.
-Losing the minimal amount of sleep can cause changes in a person’s mood, energy level, and ability to handle stress.
+This is especially true for those who work swing shifts, rotating shifts, or night shifts.
+Losing a minimal amount of sleep can cause changes in a person’s mood, energy level, and ability to handle stress.

-SWSD is a common disorder amongst nurses.
-It is known as a circadian sleep disorder which affects the body’s circadian rhythm and the function of the body clock that regulates time periods for sleep.
+Shift Worker Sleep Disorder (SWSD) is a common disorder amongst nurses.
+It is known as a circadian sleep disorder that affects the body’s circadian rhythm and the function of the body clock that regulates time periods for sleep.